Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-what-is-new-angular-7.md

 ## TypeScript 3.1 support

-One of the main new feature is the support of TypeScript 3.1, which is the latest release!
+One of the main new features is the support of TypeScript 3.1, which is the latest release!
 It is in fact mandatory to bump to TS 3.1 for Angular 7.
 Usually Angular lags a few releases behind, so it's great to be able to use the latest TypeScript version for once!